dav009/congresovisible/README.md

 # How to use it?

-- If you just want to use the date, clone this repo and go to the folder `dumps`, pick your file ^^.
+- If you just want to use the data, clone this repo and go to the folder `dumps`, pick your file ^^.

 - If you want to generate a new dump: